dunglas/mercure/docs/hub/cookbooks.md

 ## Using NGINX as an HTTP/2 Reverse Proxy in Front of the Hub

+If using docker-compose make sure to uncomment SERVER_NAME ':80'.
+Also note mercure public address will be https://url-of-server/ and internal address will be http://container_name:80/

 [NGINX](https://www.nginx.com) is supported out of the box.
 Use the following proxy configuration:

 ```nginx